HolmesBryant/a-markdown/README.md

 ## Features

-* **Zero Dependencies**: No need to install any packages.
+* No need to install any packages.
 It dynamically loads Showdown.js and DOMPurify from a CDN.

+* **Option to Install Dependencies**: For developers using a bundler like Vite, Webpack, or Rollup, they can install the dependencies themselves using NPM or Yarn.
 [Using NPM/Yarn](#usingnpmyarn)

-* **Option to Install Dependencies**: For developers using a bundler like Vite, Webpack, or Rollup, they can install the dependencies themselves.

 * **Flexible Content Sources**: Renders Markdown from inline content within the `<a-markdown>` tags or from a remote `.md` file specified in the `file` attribute.

 * **Secure**: Built-in sanitization using DOMPurify to prevent XSS attacks.
 This is an opt-in feature via the `sanitize` attribute.

 * **Highly Configurable**: All Showdown options are exposed as attributes or properties for fine-grained control over the Markdown conversion.

 * **Dynamic and Reactive**: Programmatically update the Markdown content or any Showdown option and the element will automatically re-render.

 ## Installation